- All Topics

-To inspire your people:
+Use these 5 steps too inspire your people:

-Be the change you want to inspire.
 Your reputation, your character, your behavior will inspire people more than anything else.
 The only way to call the best out of others is to expect the best from yourself.

-Tell a story.
 Stories don’t tell people what to do.
 They engage people’s imaginations and emotions.
 They show people what they’re capable of becoming or of doing.

-Appeal to people’s value system.
 Ask them to act in a way that is consistent with the values they themselves profess.

-Trust people.
 When you’re inspiring people, you’re not telling them exactly what to do or giving them precise directions.
 You’re empowering them to be their best, trusting that they will then do the right thing.
 And the right thing they do may not be what you were expecting; it may be something beyond your wildest expectations.

-Challenge them.
 People aren’t inspired by doing the ordinary or by meeting expectations.
 They’re inspired by the exertion, creativity, and sacrifice needed to exceed what they themselves thought possible.